coderefinery/snakemake_hackathon/content/Snakemake_intro.md

 	    "cat {input} >> {output}"
 ```

 How is this different than wildcards?
-Here, we did not resolve or specified any file.
-We can simply call `snakemake --cores 1` without any arguments.
+Here, we did not resolve or specify any filename.
+We can call `snakemake --cores 1` without any arguments.
 This workflow searches for the input files by itself, without any guidance.
+Use with care, and for example test that the files that are found are the ones you actually want to process by doing a dry-run, using `--dry-run` when calling Snakemake.

 Another way of using Python is replacing the shell command with Python script:
 ```bash